 Hi I'm Giulio.

-During my undergrad, I split my time between the Berkeley AI Research (BAIR) Lab, where I worked with Stuart Russell on probabilistic programming systems for open-universe, probabilistic inference and the RISELab, where I worked with Joey Gonzalez on scalable systems for online, low-latency serving of machine learning models.
-Previously, I was also a research assistant in a nanocrystal synthesis lab and software engineering intern at Google.
+During my undergrad, I split my time between the Berkeley AI Research (BAIR) Lab, where I worked with Stuart Russell on probabilistic programming and the RISELab, where I worked with Joey Gonzalez on machine learning model serving.
+Previously, I was also a research assistant in a nanocrystal synthesis lab and software engineer at Google.

 I have also had the privilege to teach CS 61B (Data Structures and Algorithms) under Josh Hug and CS61BL under Sarah Kim and Alan Yao.
 Most recently, I served as a teaching assistant for CS 189 (Introduction to Machine Learning) under Ben Recht and Jitendra Malik.